-The Friends of the Ilsley Library recently hosted a panel to respond to the question, “What is a library?”
+At an annual mtg. of the Friends of the Ilsley Library (April 2022) we hosted a panel to respond to the question, “What is a library?”
 Read what some of the panel members shared, as well as our own Barbara’s introduction.

 Barbara Doyle-Wilch, FoIL board member